aa-dit-yuh/Robotix/README.md

 #The Official repository for the next iteration of Robotix.in

 ###Installation Prerequisites:
-1. Django == 1.6.10
+- Django == 1.7.7
-2. South
-3. DjangoCMS
+- DjangoCMS == 3.0.12
-4. Recursive dependencies for above packages
+- Recursive dependencies for above packages

 ###Workflow:
 **Fork the repo, create a new branch, make changes and send a pull request**